react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 -------------------

-Next, I'm going to create constants for the draggable item types.
+Next, I'm going to create the constants for the draggable item types.
 We're only going to have a single item type in our game, a `KNIGHT`.
 I'm creating a `Constants` module that exports it:

 -------------------
 ```js